bgermann/cforms2/readme.txt

 == Upgrade Notice ==

+= 14.11 =
+CAPTCHA support is handled by the new plugin Really Simple CAPTCHA for cformsII.
+If you depend on CAPTCHAs, please lookup cformsII's plugin description (readme.txt) to check how to upgrade.

 = 14.9.12 =
 If you run a custom css and depend on a CAPTCHA reset image, you have to remove it.